 I was born and raised in the small farming community of Mary's Home, Missouri.
 After high school I married my best friend, Wendell.
 We have 4 sons, Jacob, Eric and the twins, Joseph and Thomas.
 When the twins started school, so did I. I worked full time as a paraprofessional and attended Columbia College where I received my B.S in Business.
 While working at the school I realized that teaching was what I really wanted to do.
 So I attended MU and received my teaching certification.
 I spent the last 20 years teaching math at Cole R-V Eugene public school.
 After 20 years it was time for a change.
 I love working with all kids, but my heart lies with working with the kids who really need the most love and attention.

 Scott Blacksher, B.S.

-I have the best position at CALO teaching my two favorite subjects art and guitar.
-I've been married to Lori for thirty seven years.
-We moved to beautiful Lake of the Ozarks thirty five years ago after graduating from Central Missouri State University.
+I have the best position at CALO teaching my two favorite subjects art and music.
+I've been married to Lori for thirty eight years.
+We moved to beautiful Lake of the Ozarks thirty six years ago after graduating from Central Missouri State University.
 We both are teachers who retired from the local school district of School of the Osage.
 I was also a tennis coach for Osage for twenty five years.
 We have a wonderful daughter who attends Evangel University in Springfield Missouri.
 My wife and I attend Calvary Chapel of Lake of the Ozarks were I lead children's worship.